xmpuspus/auto-question-generation/README.md

-# Text Summarizer Web Application
+# Auto-Question Generation Web Application
 Author: Xavier M. Puspus

 ### Description
-I used a text summarizer based off of [this paper](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).
-I built a web application that summarizes english text from plain text or url parsing.
-Link to the text summarizer can be found [here](https://text-summarizer-textrank.herokuapp.com/).
+I used a BERT wrapper based off of [this paper](https://arxiv.org/abs/1810.04805).
+I built a web application that generates questions and possible answers from plain text or url parsing.
+Link to the question generator can be found [here](https://bert-question-generator.herokuapp.com/).

 ### Deployment Through Web Application